Jake Ballinger

 • User-friendly interface

-• Slower loading and crashes possible
+• Slower loading and crashes are possible

 • More an invoicing tool than an accounting software